-Computational Intelligence Laboratory, Department of Mathematics, University of Patras, GR-26110 Patras, Greece. {dtas,vpp,vrahatis}@math.upatras.gr
+Dimitris K. Tasoulis Computational Intelligence Laboratory, Department of Mathematics, University of Patras, GR-26110 Patras, Greece. dtas@math.upatras.gr

-Abstract

-Evolutionary clustering is a new trend in cluster analysis, that has the potential to provide high partitioning accuracy results.
+Abstract- Evolutionary clustering is a recent trend in cluster analysis, that has the potential to yield high partitioning accuracy results.
 Traditional evolutionary techniques applied in clustering are typically hindered by the high cost involved in the computation of the objective function.
-In this paper we propose a novel objective function, that is able to provide fitness function values in sub-linear time.
-Next we develop an evolutionary scheme, to evolve cluster solutions.
-Moreover, we demonstrate how this scheme can be utilized to provide estimations for the number of clusters.
-Finally, by employing real world datasets, we exhibit the high quality clustering results it can provide.
+In this paper we propose a novel objective function, that can provide fitness function values in sublinear time.
+Next we develop an evolutionary scheme, to evolve cluster solutions and demonstrate how the number of clusters can be estimated from the final result.
+Finally, by employing real world datasets, we exhibit the high quality clustering results that this sceme can provide.